 Stay in Clifton if you are visiting with young children; you want to stay in central Bristol; you want to stay in a laid-back suburban area but still have easy access to the Bristol city center; you enjoy spending time outdoors.

-Beech House These stylish boutique apartments are situated just off Whiteladies Road in Clifton.
-Free WiFi is provided.
-Beech House is also within walking distance from the shops and restaurants of Clifton Triangle and Park Street and the Clifton Lido and Spa.
-Clifton Suspension Bridge, Bristol Zoo Gardens, and Bristol city center are also within walking distance.
+mid-range ($$): Beech House, stylish boutique apartments situated just off Whiteladies Road in Clifton, short walk from the shops and restaurants of Clifton Triangle and Park Street and the Clifton Lido and Spa.
+Also close to Clifton Suspension Bridge and the Zoo Gardens.

-Number 38 Clifton A contemporary boutique hotel set in a Georgian townhouse, Number 38 Clifton offers stylish rooms with views of the Clifton Downs or Bristol city center.
-With a garden, terrace, and free Wi-Fi, this hotel is within 10 minutes walk of bars, restaurants, and Clifton Down Train Station.
-It is also close to Bristol City Museum, Art Gallery, and Bristol Zoo.
+mid-range ($$): Number 38 Clifton, a modern boutique hotel set in a Georgian townhouse, offering rooms with views of the Clifton Downs or Bristol city center.
+Set within 10 minutes walk of bars, restaurants, and Clifton Down Train Station.

-Victoria Square Hotel Clifton Village is set on a leafy Georgian square in fashionable Clifton Village.
-It is located 1.6 km from Bristol’s centre.
-Close proximity to Bristol Zoo, Clifton Suspension Bridge, and Bristol Temple Meads Train Station.🔍FIND BEST HOTELS IN CLIFTON
+budget ($): Victoria Square Hotel Clifton Village, located on a leafy Georgian square in fashionable Clifton Village.
+Close to Clifton Suspension Bridge, and Bristol Temple Meads Train Station.🔍FIND BEST HOTELS IN CLIFTON

 Broadmead is Bristol’s modern City Centre.
 A hub of multiple large shopping centers, connected by broad pedestrian-only avenues, this is the perfect area for anyone who wants to spend their vacation engaging in a bit of retail therapy.